johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 so as to interoperate with servers that do not follow the recommendations in
 {{sane-profile}}.

-NOTE: As set-cookie-string may originate from a non-HTTP API, it is not guaranteed to be free of CTL characters, so this algorithm handles them explicitly.
-Horizontal tab (%x09) is excluded from the CTL characters that lead to set-cookie-string rejection, as it is considered whitespace, which is handled separately.
+NOTE: As the input can originate from a non-HTTP API, it is not guaranteed to be free of CTL characters, so this algorithm handles them explicitly.
+Horizontal tab (0x09) is excluded from the CTL characters that lead to failure, as it is considered whitespace, which is handled separately.

-NOTE: The set-cookie-string may contain octet sequences that appear percent-encoded as per {{Section 2.1 of RFC3986}}.
-However, a user agent MUST NOT decode these sequences and instead parse the individual octets as specified in this algorithm.

-XXX: Need to sort out byte sequence vs "string" here.
-(Should say bytes instead of characters, for example).

-### Parse a Cookie {#parse-a-cookie}

 To **Parse a Cookie** given a byte sequence _input_, a boolean _isSecure_, a host _host_, URL path _path_, run these steps.
 They return a new cookie or failure: